IngramSpark Royalty Calculator

 It can be shown (via algebra) that:

-RR = – P (i.e. a returned copy costs you the print cost)
+RR = – P (i.e., a returned copy costs you the print cost)

-In other words, for any copy returned, you lose the print cost (plus other costs) as a negative.
+In other words, for any copy returned, you lose the print cost (plus other transaction costs) as a negative balance.
+Suppose you sold 100 copies, and 30 copies were returned (a 30% return rate).
+Then:

 • 70 copies are truly sold → you get R per copy